DarkLinkXXXX/aeq/README.md

 What is aeq ?
 -------------

-aeq is a simple interactive and interpreted language.
+aeq is a simple, interactive, and interpreted language.

-aeq have one language feature, variables!
+aeq has one language feature: variables!

-In aeq there is one type a 64-bit float.
+In aeq there is one type: a 64-bit float.

-How it looks and feels ?
+How does it look and feel?
 ------------------------

-aeq only works with number, it is more an interactive calculator then a language.
+aeq only works with numbers.
+It is more of an interactive calculator then a language.

 > x = 5 * 3.5
 >